 Almost everyone from time to time will have a craving for something sweet or fatty.
-Yoga, due to it’s mindfulness training, can really help to overcome giving-in to cravings as it teaches the mind-body connection, which further links the emotional connection with food and eating, and works to bring it into the conscious space so that you can breathe and refocus on making better decisions around food.
+Yoga, due to it’s mindfulness training aspect, can really help to overcome giving-in to cravings.
+It teaches the mind-body connection, which further links the emotional connection with food and eating.
+It works by bringing it into your conscious space so that you can breathe and refocus on making better decisions around food.

 This was backed by a study by the University of Washington.

-(3) Yoga can improves sexual desire and performance
+(3) Yoga can improve sexual desire and performance

-In addition, a woman’s pelvic-floor muscles are worked-out during a yoga session, and studies show that after just 12 weeks, women reported increased libido and lubrication, enhanced arousal, orgasm and overall satisfaction, sexually, plus their confidence was boosted.
+In addition, a woman’s pelvic-floor muscles are worked-out during a yoga session.
+Studies show that after just 12 weeks, women reported increased libido and lubrication, enhanced arousal, orgasm and overall sexual satisfaction.
+Plus, they experienced a confidence boost.

-One particular study was published in the Journal of Sexual Medicine and results concluded that yoga could assist with sexual dysfunction issues, which are common in women, and largely get little clinical attention.
+One particular study – published in the Journal of Sexual Medicine – concluded that yoga could assist with sexual dysfunction issues, which are common in women and generally get little clinical attention.

 (4) Yoga can help prevent IBS and other digestive disorders

-Any physical exercise is able to help with keeping waste flowing through the digestive system, which in turn keeps the internal organs, particularly the bowels, happy and constipation-free, which can reduce the risks of colon cancer.
+Any physical exercise is able to help with keeping waste flowing through the digestive system.
+This in turn keeps your internal organs, particularly the bowels, happy and constipation-free, which can reduce the risks of colon cancer.

-In addition, many digestive health issues such as IBS, constipation and ulcers are caused, or made worse, by stress.
-The meditation element of yoga is suspected to help with an overall sense of calmness and learning to manage stress better, which has overall health benefits.
+If you experience digestive health issues such as IBS, constipation and ulcers, you may be aware that they can be caused by, or exacerbated by, stress.
+The meditation element of yoga can help to provide you with an overall sense of calm and provide tools to manage stress better.

 (5) Yoga can ease PMS cramps

-Cobra, cat and fish were the three poses tested and found to have positive results and participants in the study performed these poses during the weeks following ovulation before their period started.
+Cobra, cat and fish were the three poses tested and found to have positive results.
+Participants in the study performed these poses during the weeks following ovulation, before their period started.

-There are many more yoga health benefits below the surface of the body.
-Because yoga is a full body and mind work-out and incorporates life values into the practice, it can be helpful for everyone and anyone who is willing to give it a try and get to know the basics.
+There are many more yoga health benefits below the surface of your body.
+Because yoga is a full body and mind work-out and incorporates life values into the practice, it can be helpful for everyone and anyone willing to give it a try.

 If you have a particular ailment that perhaps conventional medicine isn’t resolving, speak to a qualified yoga teacher about if yoga could help you.
-Whilst yoga is still going through the phases of being scientifically tested, it is making progress and studies can be found to support the practice of yoga as a direct health benefit.
+Whilst yoga is still going through the phases of being scientifically tested, it is making progress.
+Many studies can be found already to support practicing yoga as a direct benefit to your health.